Recruitment & probation

 - Setting and marking examinations

-Pay rates for University Teachers on Grade 7 can be found on the payroll dates page of the HR website.
+Pay rates for University Teachers on Grade 7 can be found on the HR website, under casual pay rates.

 Further details of the duties expected of the different grades can be found in the Teaching and Scholarship job family, available on the Human Resources website.